These 7 simple tests can protect your heart ♥️

 How to lower your LDL-cholesterol level

-• Cut back on saturated fats, particularly lard, bacon grease, coconut oil, and any fat that’s solid or semi-solid at room temperature.
+• Cut back on saturated fats, particularly lard, bacon grease, coconut oil, and any solid or semi-solid fat at room temperature.

 • Consider taking a phytosterol supplement.